ajktown/docs/dev_consistency/diagrams/on-get-rituals-first-time.md

       api ->> fe: Returns RitualGroupDomain.toRes()
     deactivate api
-    fe ->> user: Shows nothing as there is no action group under the default ritual deactivate fe deactivate user
+    fe ->> user: Shows nothing as there is no action group under the default ritual Note right of user: Users before "Rituals" schema (Before Mar 20, 2024) <br/>will have the newly created ritual with their original action groups deactivate fe deactivate user
 ```